andreas-masaoutis/ScholoApp/infrastructure/Infrastucture.md

 - The submit is where the context for the application is being defined and through which the user interacts with the cluster.
 For us this will be through a Jupyter notebook.
 - The mongo will create the database container

+NOTE: If you make any changes, please make sure that the versions of the various pieces of software are compatible.
+In our case we use Python 3.7, Scala 2.12, Spark 3.4.0, Hadoop 3, pymongo 4.3.3, and MongoDB 6.0.6.
+The requirements file, with the python libraries, is left without specified versions so that changing the python version will not create conflicts with not supported library versions.
+This choice has the downside that the code might stop working with newer library versions.

 #### The images
 With
 ```